BackupTheBerlios/swiginac-svn/trunk/README.txt

 How to contribute:

-- Please make sure that the testsuites run without error prior to commiting changes, by running "make all checkall" (during the development, you can also use "make check", which only runs a few quick tests, but prior to commiting, always run "make checkall").
+- Please make sure that the testsuites run without error prior to commiting changes, by running "make all check" (during the development, you can also use "make checkquick", which only runs a few quick tests, but prior to commiting, always run "make check").

 - Improve the usability of swiginac by writing tutorials and document the source code (interface files).